brescia57/neighborhood_map/README.md

 # neighborhood_map

 ## About
-	This is a Neighborhood Map project as part of the Udacity Fullstack Nanodegree program.
-It is a map of a neighborhood in Flushing, New York, showcasing some good places to eat at a decent price.
+	<p>This is a Neighborhood Map project as part of the Udacity Fullstack Nanodegree program.
+It is a map of a neighborhood in Flushing, New York, showcasing some good places to eat at a decent price.</p>

 ## Getting the files
 	-The repository can be cloned or downloaded [here](https://github.com/brescia57/neighborhood_map).